-Requirement: §201.6(b)(3): The plan must include review and incorporation, if appropriate, of existing plans, studies, reports, and technical information were reviewed.
+Requirement: §201.6(b)(3): The plan must document what existing plans, studies, reports, and technical information were reviewed.

 Requirement: §201.6(c)(2): The plan shall include a risk assessment that provides the factual basis for activities proposed in the strategy to reduce losses from identified hazards.
 Local risk assessments must provide sufficient information to enable the jurisdiction to identify and prioritize appropriate mitigation actions to reduce losses from identified hazards.